We are privately owned and not affiliated or endorsed by any government agency.

-Social Security back pay refers to the retroactive benefit payments you may receive when your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) application is approved.
-This compensation covers the period between your disability onset or application date and the approval date, accounting for the lengthy processing times.
+Social Security back pay refers to retroactive benefit payments you may receive after your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) claim is approved.
+These payments compensate you for the time between your disability onset or application date and the date your claim is approved, reflecting the lengthy processing times often involved in disability claims.

-SSDI back pay includes a five-month waiting period and can be retroactive up to 12 months before your application date, while SSI back pay starts from the first full month after your application.
-The calculation varies significantly between the two programs and can become complex, especially for concurrent claims where SSDI payments might offset SSI amounts.
+SSDI back pay includes a five-month waiting period and may include retroactive benefits for up to 12 months before your application date.
+SSI back pay, on the other hand, generally begins with the first full month after your application date.
+The calculation differs significantly between the two programs and can become especially complex in concurrent claims involving both SSDI and SSI.

 Why This Update